 "He was sweet and caring and loved by everyone in his family," his older brother, Miguel Duque, wrote on a GoFundMe page.

 "Words can not describe my pain," Miguel wrote on Instagram.
 "You'll be missed buddy.
 I know you're in a better place."

 He was awarded the U.S. Army's Medal of Heroism after his death.

 Scott Beigel, 35

-Teacher Scott Beigel died while saving others, according to student Kelsey Friend.
+Geography teacher and cross-country coach Scott Beigel died while saving others, according to students and colleagues.

-Friend told "Good Morning America" that Beigel unlocked a classroom door and started letting students inside.
+Student Kelsey Friend told ABC News that Beigel unlocked a classroom door during the gunfire and ushered students inside.

-"I had thought he was behind me ... but he wasn't," Friend said, crying.
+"I had thought he was behind me ... but he wasn't," Friend said.

 "When he opened the door, he had to re-lock it so we can stay safe.
 And he didn't get the chance to," Friend said, noting that her teacher was lying on the floor.